7 Tips to Make Your Digital Content More Accessible

 About the Author

-Tanya Amyote joined the Edge team in December 2016 as marketing assistant, Excel guru, and token Canadian.
+Tanya Amyote joined the Edge team in December 2016 as marketing assistant, Excel enthusiast, and token Canadian.
 When not solving the world’s pivot table problems, Tanya is an avid reader and fountain pen user.

 As a person with Osteogenesis Imperfecta (brittle bone disease), Tanya is an outspoken advocate for diversity and inclusion, and accessibility.